vostok/hercules/hercules-protocol/doc/common-tags.md

 Tag `project` represents top level hierarchy, it can be the name of your project, group or just the name of your service, in case of monolith project.

-Tag `service` represents low leve hierarchy, it can be front-end and back-end part of your project or some additional service,
+Tag `scope` represents low level hierarchy, it can be front-end and back-end part of your project or some additional service,
 e. g. mail service, background worker etc.

-Tag service should be used only with tag project.
+Tag `scope` should be used only with tag project.

 ## Environment